 I trusted Crowne Plaza with my card information, and they illegally took money from me.
 The hotel manager, Sunny, told me that he was sorry, but he had to balance his books.
 He offered me a free night at the hotel as compensation.
 I found that insulting.
 Since then, I have been charged 40 pounds a month for late fees, as my bank was in overdraft due to Crowne Plaza's illegal misuse of information.
 In addition, I wasn’t even in the country; I have proof of this--my flight tickets and passport stamps.

-Crowne Plaza Hotels & Resorts Company Profile
+Crowne Plaza Hotels & Resorts Company Information

 - Company Name: